-Impacts on individuals were tested using the Plan limit Individual Impacts Scenario10.
-This test allowed us to isolate all other changes which may have occurred in recent years (for example, changes in other entitlement products).
-The results confirm that the relative impacts on individual properties are very similar over the long term period.
+The entitlements have been designed so that the impacts required to remove growth in diversions above the plan limit are shared equitably.
+Impacts on individuals were tested using the Plan Limit Individual Impacts Scenario15.
+This test allowed us to isolate all other changes which may have occurred in recent years (e.g. changes in other entitlement products).
+The results confirm that the relative impacts on individual properties are very similar over the long-term period.